gszep/gpuweb/The-Multi-Explainer.md

 to guarantee that it's seeing all of the adapters available to it.
 (Note that the user agent can arbitrarily decide what adapters are actually exposed to the webpage - so having API surface for adapter enumeration does not reduce the amount of fingerprinting protection the UA can provide.)

+**Linked Display Adapters**:
+This refers to multiple hardware adapters in SLI/Crossfire.
+It's an extremely niche feature and there are currently no plans to investigate its inclusion in WebGPU.

 ## Multi-Threading (JavaScript)